Terrifying and Dark Paintings by Famous Artists

 Featured image: Hieronymus Bosch – The Garden of Earthly Delights, 1480-1505 via wikimedia

 Caravaggio - Judith Beheading Holofernes

-The painting Judith Beheading Holofernesfrom 1598–99 is Caravaggio’s interpretation of the biblical note of deuterocanonical Book of Judith, at the time – popular parable from the Old Testament about women hero which saves her people, by decapitating their enemy’s leader, Assyrian general Holofernes.
-Caravaggio chose to focus on the most dramatic part of the story, the very moment of the murder.
+The painting Judith Beheading Holofernes from 1598–99 is Caravaggio’s interpretation of the biblical note of deuterocanonical Book of Judith, at the time – popular parable from the Old Testament about women hero which saves her people, by decapitating their enemy’s leader, Assyrian general Holofernes.
+Similar to his other dark paintings, Caravaggio chose to focus on the most dramatic part of the story, the very moment of the murder.
 On the staged scene, from the black and shady background, characters of Judith and her made arise to separate Holofernes’ head from his body.
-The most terrifying part of the painting is not the detailed depiction of the perpetration of crime, but the display of the conflicting emotions at the Judith’s face, which demonstrates at the same time heroic firmness and inevitable feeling of intense disgust, which embodies psychological ambivalence and true horror.
+The most terrifying part of the painting is not the detailed depiction of the perpetration of the crime, but the display of the conflicting emotions at Judith’s face, which demonstrates at the same time heroic firmness and the inevitable feeling of intense disgust, which embodies psychological ambivalence and true horror.